Abstract

 The Center for Automotive Assessment and Management (CAAM) in early January 2024 released the updated official draft of the China New Car Assessment Program (C-NCAP), replacing the previous C-NCAP evaluation protocol published in 2021.
 With an eye towards zero fatalities, zero injuries and ultimately zero accidents, the C-NCAP 2024 protocol makes active safety, incorporating advanced driver assistance systems (ADAS), driver monitoring systems (DMS) and road feature recognition (RFR), a key element of the C-NCAP 2024 initiative.

 Advanced driving features such as automatic emergency braking (AEB), lane detection, blind spot warning and vulnerable road user (VRU) detection are increasingly important in the new C-NCAP 2024 protocols.
-This White Paper provides a comprehensive overview of the updates to C-NCAP 2024 protocols, the influence of NCAP on mobility, the role of perception
+This White Paper provides a comprehensive overview of the updates to C-NCAP 2024 protocols, the influence of NCAP on mobility, the role of perception systems in safety and the role that LeddarTech plays in the road safety and NCAP ecosystem.

 What Is NCAP and What Role Does It Play in the Automotive Industry?